The Evolution of Natural Language Models: Understanding Their Impact on AI

 Contextual embeddings, where word meaning adapts based on usage

-Together, these techniques dramatically raised the ceiling for what language models could do.
+Together, these techniques significantly raised the ceiling for what language models could achieve.

 Notable Neural NLP Models